Retinol (inci)

 DefinitionThis section has been translated automatically.

-Retinol is the INCI designation for vitamin A1 (see there).
-Retinol is the strongest form of the essential and fat-soluble vitamin A contained in animal food, fruit and vegetables.
-As retinol is responsible for the growth processes of the cells, the skin benefits enormously from the effect of this vitamin.
-It supports the natural anti-aging effect.
-Formerly used to combat pimples, retinol is now increasingly used to combat wrinkles and skin aging.
+Retinol is the INCI name for vitamin A1 (see there).
+Retinol belongs to the group of retinoids and is a vitamin A derivative.
+Retinol is a monohydric primary alcohol, fat-soluble and chemically belongs to the diterpenoids.
+Retinol is the strongest form of the essential and fat-soluble vitamin A, which is found in animal foods, fruit and vegetables.
+As retinol is responsible for the growth processes of cells, the skin benefits enormously from the effect of the vitamin.
+It supports the natural anti-ageing effect.
+Previously used to combat spots, retinol is now increasingly used to combat wrinkles and skin ageing.

 Authors